 Millions of users check the app every day.
 Better yet, messages sent through the app have a 98% open rate.
 Customers love and trust brands with chat capabilities more, and customers tend to buy from companies that they can reach via chat.

 For businesses, WhatsApp is still an affordable marketing channel.
 This makes the platform an enticing avenue for small businesses.
 All you need is to install the app and connect to the internet.

 Corporate social responsibility has become a hot topic in the past two years.
 There will be a need to continue emphasising this commitment to inclusivity.
 Brands will need to know which social issues mean to their audience and address them with action.
 Consumers have already set high standards where social responsibility is involved, and a single gesture is no longer enough.

 Alongside social responsibility, brands can also utilise social media communities to launch new products, gain customer insights, and seek customer feedback.
 An example is Facebook groups where customers converge and engage to discuss topics, seek solutions, and share experiences.

 Now is the time to consider how your business’s content can create engaged communities to strengthen online communities in 2022.

 To Wrap Up

 These are just some trends to look out for in 2022.
 Taking advantage of these trends can help you stay ahead of your competitors.

 The biggest trend that can be exploited is the rise of short-form video content, as offered by TikTok.
 Although, Twitter and Instagram will continue to dominate, especially for B2B businesses.
 Additionally, it can also be the year for smaller networks such as Snapchat and Pinterest.

 Prime to all this is to increase your online presence and increasing your brand awareness.
-Our team of certified experts at Accentuate IT can help you enhance this and more by taking the hassle out of the whole process and take charge of every aspect of content creation.
+Our team of certified experts at Accentuate Web Design and Marketing can help you enhance this and more by taking the hassle out of the whole process and take charge of every aspect of content creation.